jonbnewman/mobx-store-provider/docs/motivation.md

 1. Using the Context API (directly) in a modern functional React component is clunky.

    The API provided by **mobx-store-provider** supplies you with a much more idiomatic React Hooks based interface to your state and its related logic.

+1. If you are using typescript, you will have to [manage your model types manually](https://mobx-state-tree.js.org/tips/typescript#using-a-mst-type-at-design-time).

 These are the problems **mobx-store-provider** was written to solve.